-Munduk Moding Plantation is nestled in a working coffee plantation and is surrounded by jungle.
-It consists of just nine villas and three suites, which blend features of traditional Balinese architecture with more modern design.
-Enjoy a meal at MiMPi Restaurant (which takes its name from the Balinese word for dream), where the menu offers Balinese, Indonesian, Asian and fusion dishes which use homegrown organic vegetables, fruits and spices from the garden.
-There is also a spa where you can relax and unwind with a massage or beauty treatment.
-For a swim with one of the world’s best views, take a dip in the 18m infinity pool which looks out over the rolling hills, Bali’s central mountains and the Java sea.
+Munduk Moding Plantation is nestled in a working coffee plantation and surrounded by jungle.
+It consists of just nine villas and three suites that blend features of traditional Balinese architecture with more modern design.
+The resort, which was built by locals, was carefully designed to maximise privacy and minimise the impact on the environment.
+Munduk Moding Plantation also has a strict sustainability plan in place, with a waste management programme and several projects to support and uplift the local community.
+Enjoy a meal at MiMPi Restaurant (which takes its name from the Balinese word for ‘dream’), where the menu offers Balinese, Indonesian, Asian and fusion dishes, which use homegrown organic vegetables, fruits and spices from the garden.
+There’s also a spa where you can relax and unwind with a massage or beauty treatment.
+For a swim with one of the world’s best views, take a dip in the 18m infinity pool that looks out over the rolling hills, Bali’s central mountains and the Java Sea.

 This village nestled in the mountains of Bali's northern coast is surrounded by lush forests, beautiful waterfalls and coffee and cocoa plantations.
 It's perfect for travellers who enjoy hiking and exploring nature.
 As you follow the many trails and tracks in the area, you're bound to happen upon small villages.